a blog by Nolah Sleep...

 The ideal thread count for a fabric varies between materials and weave styles.
 Plus, bed sheets can be poorly constructed regardless of the number of threads.
 If a bed sheet uses cheap materials or shows shoddy craftsmanship, a higher thread count won't save its quality.
 Moreover, too high of a thread count can limit breathability.

 You should absolutely consider thread count when sheet shopping, but don't look at it as the sole or even most important indicator of good quality.
 Instead, look at the bed sheets' material and construction more holistically.

 Brands often label or name their sheet sets based on the primary (or most impressive) material used to make the product.
-However, some product names refer to the knit or weave used to construct the fabric, not the fabric ingredients.
+However, some product names refer to the knit or weave used to construct the fabric, not the fabric source.
 For example, you may see:

 As previously mentioned, bed sheet sets often have product names or labels highlighting the predominant or "best" material used to craft the fabric.
 However, if you read the tag or product description further, you may find that the sheets contain a blend of materials.
-For example, a product labeled as "bamboo sheets" may also contain cotton or microfiber, not just viscose from bamboo.

 Now that you know what to look for in a set of sheets, you'll want to consider the different materials commonly used to make bedding so you can narrow down your selection.

 You can head over to our in-depth Best Bed Sheet Material Guide to learn all about the advantages and disadvantages of bed sheet types and materials.
 For easy reference, we've summarized the key qualities of the most popular bed sheet options below.